British Rail Class 02: Technical details

 The engine is a Rolls-Royce C6NFL176 6-cyl. in-line connected to a Rolls-Royce series 10,000 three-stage twin-disc torque converter and a manually operated YEC reduction and reversing final drive gearbox.
 The engine and transmission are mounted at an angle of 30 degrees to the horizontal to allow the overall length and height of the locomotive to be reduced.

 Unlike most earlier British Rail shunters, the Class 02s were built with train vacuum brakes.

 Industrial locomotives

 In addition to these locomotives produced for British Railways, around fifty very similar locomotives (most with diesel-electric transmissions and/or more powerful engines) were produced for industrial customers.
 Many of these can now be found in preservation as well, since few industrial users have their own railways anymore.
 Quite a few are painted in fictitious British Railways livery and numbering, such as 02 101.

 Model trains

-The Class 02 will be available as a model in OO gauge from the Danish manufacturers Heljan, and also available in O gauge.
-It is available for pre-order from several online stores, multiple colour schemes are available.
+The Class 02 is available as a model in OO gauge from the Danish manufacturers Heljan, and also available in O gauge.